specialprivacy/compliance-checker/README.md

 # Compliance Checker

+## Description
 This is a stream processor which check if application logs are compliant with user consent policies.
 It relies on HermiT and implements the policy language from deliverable D2.1

-## Run
+## Configuration
 The application runs as a standalone jar file.
 Everything is packaged as an uberjar, so no additional dependencies are required.
-A docker image is available at `registry-special.tenforce.com/special/complaince-checker`
+A docker image is available at `registry-special.tenforce.com/special/compliance-checker`

 Configuration is passed in through environment variables: